Justice Bobbe J. Bridge (ret.) │ Founding President/CEO

 email@example.com │ 206.696.7503 x 23

-As Project Assistant, Kim’s work is grounded in making a positive impact and contributing to improving policy for her community.
-Starting with CCYJ as an intern for the Commission on Children in Foster Care in 2015, Kim currently executes data analysis and reporting for CCYJ’s CSEC youth work, as well as staffing the Becca Task Force and Behavioral Health Committee.
-She holds a BA in English Literature and Linguistics from the University of Washington, and a Master of Public Administration degree from the Evans School.
+As Project Assistant, Kim’s work is grounded in being a vehicle for positive impacts and highlighting local community solutions and resources to improve policies and practices.
+Starting with CCYJ as an intern for the Commission on Children in Foster Care in 2015, Kim currently executes data analysis and reporting for CCYJ’s CSEC youth work, as well as staffing the Washington State Becca Task Force and the Washington State Partnership Council on Juvenile Justice’s Behavioral Health Committee.
+She holds a BA in English Literature and Linguistics from the University of Washington, and a Master of Public Administration degree from the Evans School of Public Policy and Governance.

 Bethany Peddie │ Interim Development Director